RequireJS Optimization Tool

 ]

 This build profile tells RequireJS to copy all of appdirectory to a sibling directory called appdirectory-build and apply all the optimizations in the appdirectory-build directory.
-It is strongly suggested you use a different output directory than the source directory -- otherwise bad things will likely happen as the optimization tool overwrites your source.
+It is strongly suggested you use a different output directory than the source directory -- otherwise bad things will likely happen as the optimizer overwrites your source.

 RequireJS will use baseUrl to resolve the paths for any module names.
 The baseUrl should be relative to appDir.